IIIF/api/source/presentation/4.0/model.md

 #### AnnotationPage

 An ordered list of Annotations, typically associated with a Container, but may be referenced from other types of resource as well.
-Annotation Pages collect and order lists of Annotations.
+Annotation Pages enumerate and order lists of Annotations, in the same way that Collection Pages order lists of Manifests and Collections within the containing Collection.

 An Annotation Page _MUST_ have an HTTP(S) URI given in `id`, and _MAY_ have any of the other properties defined in this specification or the Web Annotation specification.
 The Annotations are listed in the `items` property of the Annotation Page.